jazzband/sorl-thumbnail/docs/index.rst

     * ``crop=",0"`` will keep the default behavior for the x axis (horizontally centering the image) and crop from the top edge.

+    The image can also be "smart cropped" by using ``crop="smart"``.
+The image is incrementally cropped down to the requested size by removing slices from edges with the least entropy.

 max
     Will resize the image to the same size as the *crop* option but it